 Plus, predators could often get inside and chickens could even freeze to death.
 Some people didn’t even maintain living quarters for their chickens at all but instead let them fend for themselves, further reducing their life expectancy.

-Nowadays, chickens have specially built coops that are made to protect them in the summer and winter months.
+Nowadays, backyard chickens have specially built chicken coop spaces that are made to protect them in the summer and winter months.
 Your chickens will not only be protected from the most extreme conditions, but they’ll have secure protection from predators, too.

 Similarly, good veterinary care can make the difference between a chicken that lives for one year and one that lives for ten.
 Chickens are living longer lives simply because they are being cared for properly and there is more attention devoted to disease prevention and treatment.